Faculty & Staff Advisors

 Details for Faculty

-If you are interested in having our office give a presentation for your class or organization, please contact the NSE Coordinator, Lisa Stricklin in the Office of the Provost & Executive Vice President for more information or to schedule a time.
-If you do not want a presentation but would like a pamphlet or PowerPoint presentation, feel free to reach out for that as well.
-We are happy to assist in anyway possible to ensure that all students are aware of the opportunity for exchange.
+If you are interested in having our office present to your class or organization, please contact the NSE Coordinator, Lisa Stricklin, in the Office of the Provost and Executive Vice President for additional information or to schedule a presentation.
+If a presentation is not needed, but you would like a pamphlet or PowerPoint materials, we are happy to provide those upon request.
+Our goal is to support your efforts in ensuring students are aware of the opportunity to participate in an exchange program.